dlops-io/app-building-template/README.md

 Use the following instructions for your coding agent.
 Fill in this section with your theme requirements.
 Be as specific as possible.

 ---
+The following are details of the app and the theme required for the app.
+Use these details along with Theme.md to modify the theme of this existing template app.

 ## Theme Specification